dprabin25/Sample_Tree/README.md

    Pre-built DOT-format pathway diagrams. `BioShift.py` colors any node matching a significant element and renders a highlighted image per diagram per combined-clade result.

 ---

+### Run modes

+`python SampleBioShift.py FolderName` always executes the same three steps, but how far each run actually gets depends on `methods.txt` and `BioShift_Req/config_bioshift.txt` — no separate mode flag is needed:

+1. **SampleTree only** — set `Differential analysis = No` on every block in `methods.txt`. `tree_pipeline.R` stops right after the plain `support_tree.nwk/pdf/png`: no clade detection, no highlighted tree, no differential analysis.
+Use this to just see how samples cluster before deciding anything else.
+2. **SampleTree → df** — set `Differential analysis = Yes` (the default), but leave `BioShift_Req/config_bioshift.txt`'s `KEY` unset or invalid.
+Clade detection, `support_tree_highlighted.jpeg`, and the differential analysis (TREND: limma/MaAsLin2) all run, and `Observed_shifts/` gets built — `SampleBioShift.py` then aborts cleanly at the API-key check, before touching OpenAI.
+Use this to get the full clustering + differential-analysis result without spending API credits.
+3. **SampleTree → df → BioShift** — `Differential analysis = Yes` and a valid `KEY` in `config_bioshift.txt`.
+The full pipeline runs end to end, including the LLM interpretation passes in `BioShift/BioShiftOutputs/`.

+Because steps 1–2 never touch OpenAI, a run always reaches at least mode 2's output even if mode 3 was intended but the API key turns out to be missing or wrong — nothing already computed is lost.

+Independently of run mode, `methods.txt` can hold **one file or several**: a single block runs that one representation through whichever mode above is active, while stacking multiple `# FILE 1` / `# FILE 2` / ... blocks runs each representation in turn in the same call and — if `Differential analysis = Yes` and each finds a clade — combines their results into `Observed_shifts/` (see `methods.txt`).

 ## Running the Script